hubtty/hubtty/doc/source/configuration.rst

       **query**
         The search query to use.

-This example matches Gerrit change ids, and replaces them with a link to an internal Gertty search for that change id.
+This example matches Github change ids, and replaces them with a link to an internal Ghubtty search for that change id.

 .. code-block: yaml
    commentlinks: